SentyTek/Syngine/INSTALL.md

 - Ninja 1.12.1 or later

 ### macOS
+The project requires the Xcode toolchain, even if you're editing with a different IDE
 - macOS 15.2 or later
 - Xcode 16 or later
 - CMake 3.16 or later
+- Ninja 1.12.1 or later

 ### Linux
 - I don't know what distros will and will not work.
 Probably doesn't matter if you build from source